LanD-FBK/counterspeech_against_hate_and_misinfo/README.md

-# counterspeech_against_hate_and_misinfo
+# Counterspeech against hate and misinformation

 # Dataset description

-This is a demonstration subset of the dataset related to the 10207 TACL submission "Assisted Counterspeech Writing at the Crossroads of Hate Speech and Misinformation".
+This is the dataset related to the paper "Assisted Counterspeech Writing at the Crossroads of Hate Speech and Misinformation".

-Each entry in the dataset contains **12 fields**:
+Each entry in the dataset contains **13 fields**:

 - **`pair_id`**: Unique identifier for the claim–counterspeech pair.
 - **`claim`**: A hateful claim containing misinformation.